choi-b/dplyr_tutorial_HadleyWickham/README.md

-## Notes from the dplyr Tutorial by Hadley Wickham during the useR 2014 conference at UCLA.
+## Notes on dplyr Tutorial by Hadley Wickham at the useR 2014 conference.

 dplyr is an essential data manipulation package in R for data analysts/scientists, which allows you to easily sort, manage, and clean your data with speed and efficiency.